COVESA/iot-event-analytics/docs/topics/iotea-components.md

 ### Rules

-This component provides AND & OR rules using one of the following constraints:
+This component provides the following constraints:

 - isSet, change, greater than, less than, ...
 - time series constraints
 - Nelson constraints

+which can be hierarchically concatenated via AND / OR rules multiple times.

 ### ProtocolGateway

 The ProtocolGateway abstracts the publish-subscribe protocol from a specific implementation of it.
 Therefore, a _ProtocolGatewayAdapter_ is used to integrate the underlying publish-subscribe communication (e.g. MQTT Broker).

 This abstraction is not limited for platform components.
-It is also the common way to abstract the clients ([_Talents_](#Talent)) communication.
+It is the common way to abstract all communication between components of IoT Event Analytics.

 For more information see [IoT Event Analytics - Communication](./iotea-communication.md).